 Planning a trip to Palm Springs?
-Keep reading My Ultimate Palm Springs Travel Guide where I’ve rounded up all of my Palm Springs travel advice including where to stay, where to eat, where to shop, and what to do!
-I’ve also included some awesome things to do and see just a short drive from Palm Springs!
+Keep reading My Ultimate Palm Springs Travel Guide where I’ve rounded up all of my Palm Springs travel advice including where to stay, where to eat, where to shop, and what to do as well as some awesome things to do and see just a short drive from Palm Springs!

 My Ultimate Palm Springs Travel Guide

 I’ve recently received a few emails from friends asking for Palm Springs recommendations, so obviously I’m not doing my job on this blog!
 To remedy that, I’ve rounded up all of my Palm Springs travel advice into one post and made My Ultimate Palm Springs Travel Guide!
 I’ll try to update it throughout the year, so if you have any questions about something, be sure to leave a comment!

 I prefer the Korakia Pensione.
 If you’re going on a romantic trip or a girl’s weekend with just one or two ladies and want a quiet, relaxing time, this is the place.
 It’s where I stay almost every time.
 The Mister and I even got engaged here!

 The hotel has a bed and breakfast, Mediterranean/Moroccan vibe that is romantically lit up at night with candles and fires around the property.
 The salt water pools are heated, they show romantic movies on a wall on the rear of the property, the complimentary breakfast is delicious … wait, no, it’s terrible, please don’t stay here!